bbbennn/bbbennn/README.md

 ## 📖 About me
 * 💻 I'm a developer
+* I have 3 years of working experience as a programmer.
-* I am passionate about big data and I genuinely believe that data analysis has to be as simple and fast as it can be.
+* I am passionate about big data and machine learning,I genuinely believe that data analysis has to be as simple and fast as it can be.

-- I'm currently studying towards a master's degree in big data engineering
+- I'm currently pursuing a master's in big data engineering
 - Degree in Computer Engineering with more than 3 years work experiences in software (and IT).
 - Fully Competent in Support, Planning and Optimization of deverloper.
 - Fast learner and possess ability to deliver quality.